fadhilayosof/Portfolio/index.md

 <img src="images/dummy_thumbnail.jpg?raw=true"/>

-- Used logistic regression to identify a tumour as malignant or benign based on various attributes.
+- Used logistic regression to identify a tumour as malignant or benign based on various attributes
+- Measure various attributes of tumorous growths and classifying them as benign or malignant
+- Used Logistic regression classifier & optimized the accuracy by using the ROC curve
+- Explored a machine learning approach to medical diagnosis

 ***